 - Is it going to be a fun and beneficial experience, or is it going to add a lot of unnecessary stress to my life?

-After I’ve answered the questions, ta-da!
-I have my answer and can move forward knowing that the decision is in line with my overarching goals.
+Above all, I can move forward knowing that my decision is in line with my overarching goals for my business.

-- Learn something out of my comfort zone (for musicians, that could include lead sheets, improvising, etc.)
+- Learn something out of my comfort zone (for piano students, that could include lead sheets, improvising, etc.)

 - Take the plunge on something I’ve been hesitant about